Hephaestus: Others

 According to most versions, Hephaestus's consort is Aphrodite.
 However, some sources say that Hephaestus is married to one of the Charites.
 In Book XVIII of Homer's Iliad, the consort of Hephaestus is Charis, with whom he lives in a bronze-wrought home on Olympus.
 The same name, Charis, is used later in Lucian's Dialogues of the Gods and Nonnus's Dionysiaca.
 However, Hesiod names the member of the Charites who is married to Hephaestus as Aglaea, and according to the fifth-century AD Greek Neoplatonist philosopher Proclus, by Hephaestus, Aglaea became the mother of Eucleia, Euthenia, Eupheme, and Philophrosyne.
 Some scholars conclude that these references refer to the same goddess under different names, although in the Dionysiaca both Aglaea and Charis appear as separate characters (Aglaea refers to Charis as a separate attendant of Aphrodite when speaking to Eros).
 Károly Kerényi notes that "charis" also means "the delightfulness of art" and supposes that Aphrodite is viewed as a work of art, speculating that Aphrodite could also have been called Charis as an alternative name, for in the Odyssey Homer suddenly makes her his wife.

 On the island of Lemnos, however, Hephaestus's consort was the sea nymph Cabeiro, by whom he was the father of two metalworking gods named the Cabeiri.
 In Sicily, he had another consort, the nymph Aetna, and their sons were two gods of Sicilian geysers called Palici, who are elsewhere called the sons of Zeus by Aetna, or of Zeus by Thalia (another daughter of Hephaestus), or of Adranos.

+A Hellenistic poet, Phylarchus, recounted Hephaestus' amorous feelings toward the Nereid Thetis, who once visited him in his forgery to ask from him weapons for her son Achilles, and he agreed on the condition that she would have sex with him.
+Thetis agreed, and when Hephaestus had completed the weapons she asked to try them on to make sure they would be a fit for him, for she was the same size as Achilles.
+Now armed, Thetis fled Hephaestus and his advances, and because he could not run and catch her, in anger he wounded her in the ankle with his hammer.
+Thetis was healed in a Thessalian town that was therefore called Thetidium after her.

 Like many male Greek gods, Hephaestus fathered several children with mortals and immortals alike.
 The following is a list of Hephaestus's offspring, by various mothers.
 Beside each offspring, the earliest source to record the parentage is given, along with the century to which the source (in some cases approximately) dates.